AlecVosika/AutoDiscordManager/README.md

     pip install psutil scapy
 ```
 ## Configuration
-Before running the application, make sure to configure the following parameters in the script:
+Before running the application, make sure to configure the following parameters in the config.ini:
-- `DEVICE_IP`: Replace it with the IP address of the device you want to monitor.
+- `device_ip`: Replace it with the IP address of the device you want to monitor.
-- `DISCORD_FILE_PATH`: Replace it with the file path of Discord on your system.
+- `discord_file_path`: Replace it with the file path of Discord on your system.
 ## Usage
 ### Option 1: Run From CMD
 Run the script `device_monitor_discord.py` using Python: